Gilded Age

 Publisher Description

-Intelligent, witty, and poignant, Gilded Age presents a modern Edith Wharton heroine—dramatically beautiful, socially prominent, and just a bit unconventional—whose return to the hothouse of Cleveland society revives rivalries, raises eyebrows, and reveals the tender vulnerabilities of a woman struggling to reconcile her desire for independence and her need for love.
+From the bestselling author of Alchemy of a Blackbird comes a powerful retelling of Edith Wharton’s The House of Mirth following a woman’s return to the hothouse of Cleveland society that revives rivalries, raises eyebrows, and reveals the tender vulnerabilities of her struggle to reconcile her desire for independence and her need for love.

-ELEANOR HART had made a brilliant marriage in New York, but it ended in a scandalous divorce and thirty days in Sierra Tucson rehab.
-Now she finds that, despite feminist lip service, she will still need a husband to be socially complete.
-A woman’s sexual reputation matters, and so does her family name.
-Ellie must navigate the treacherous social terrain where old money meets new: charitable benefits and tequila body shots, inherited diamonds and viper-bite lip piercings, country house weekends and sexting.
+Ellie Hart had made a brilliant marriage in New York, but it ended in a scandalous divorce and thirty days in Sierra Tucson rehab.
+Back home, she finds that no amount of feminist lip service can hide the fact that a woman still needs a husband to be socially complete in Cleveland.
+Now Ellie must navigate the treacherous social terrain where old money meets new: charitable benefits and tequila body shots, inherited diamonds and viper-bite lip piercings, country house weekends and sexting.
 She finds that her beauty is a powerful tool in this world, but it has its limitations, even liabilities.
 Through one misstep after another, Ellie mishandles her second act.
-Her options narrow, her future prospects contract, until she faces a desperate choice.
+Her options narrow, her future prospects contract, until she finally faces a desperate choice.

-With a keen eye for the perfect detail and a heart big enough to embrace those she observes, Claire McMillan has written an assured and revelatory debut novel about class, gender, and the timeless conundrum of femininity.
+With a keen eye for the perfect detail and a heart big enough to embrace those she observes, Gilded Age is a revelatory story about class, gender, and the timeless conundrum of femininity.

 PUBLISHERS WEEKLY